Rick-Xia/ScienceSARU/tmr.md

-Going to change the project name to Mahjoint Dynamically generated decks for allTile and handTile, trying to add listener to them Listener added. modified the whole structure of this SPA. going to work on evaluation sections and/or deploying Redux
+Going to change the project name to Mahjoint Dynamically generated decks for allTile and handTile, trying to add listener to them Listener added. modified the whole structure of this SPA. going to work on evaluation sections and/or deploying Redux Keep working on details of React.
+Now finished React courses on codeacademy.com